- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Location

-The location of the treatment center may seem like one of the lesser factors to consider, but it can make a big difference in how likely someone is to consistently go to treatment.
+The location of the treatment center may seem like a minor factor to consider, but it can make a big difference in how likely someone is to consistently attend treatment.

 Treatment Approaches and Supportive Services

-Different treatment centers may offer different approaches to eating disorder treatment.
+Different treatment centers may offer different approaches to treating eating disorders.
 Some may use a more traditional medical model, while others focus on advanced evidence-based treatments.
 Finding a center that aligns with your personal preferences and goals is important.

 Further, centers may offer different kinds of supportive services.
-These are additional treatment modalities offered to patients, such as nutritional therapy, meal support, art therapy, and more.
-Looking into the additional types of treatment a center offers may be a good indicator about the culture there, or be a way to determine if their goals and philosophies align with your own.
+Additional treatment modalities offered to patients include nutritional therapy, meal support, art therapy, and more.
+A center’s additional treatment options may be a good indicator of its culture or a way to determine whether its goals and philosophies align with your own.

 Aftercare

 Recovery from an eating disorder is a long-term process.
-Some centers recognize that by offering ongoing support and aftercare after a patient leaves inpatient treatment or more intensive programs, in order to help them maintain progress even after discharge.
+Some centers recognize that by offering ongoing support and aftercare after a patient leaves inpatient treatment or more intensive programs to help them maintain progress even after discharge.

 What to Do If You Want to Change Treatment Centers